AhmetKoca32/AhmetKoca32/README.md

 ## About Me

-- 🎓 I’m a second-year Computer Engineering student.
+- 🎓 I’m a third-year Computer Engineering student.
 - 👀 I’m interested in mobile app development, web development, and game development.
 - 🌱 I’m currently learning **Flutter** for mobile development.
 - 💞️ I’m looking to collaborate on projects involving Java, Spring Boot, and Flutter.